athena-framework/website/docs/components/config.md

 # Overload the method that supplies the `ACF::Base` object to create it from a configuration file.
 # NOTE: This of course assumes each configuration type includes `JSON::Serializable` or some other deserialization implementation.
 def ACF.load_configuration : ACF::Base
+  # Use `File.read`, `File.open` could also have been used.
+  # NOTE: Both of these require the file be present with the built binary.
   ACF::Base.from_json File.read "./config.json"

+  # Macro method `read_file` could also be used to embed the file contents in the binary.
+  ACF::Base.from_json {{read_file "./config.json"}}
 end
 ```